-Unless you’ve been living under a rock your whole life, you probably first heard the acronym THC a long time ago.
+You have probably heard of THC.
 That’s because it stands for tetrahydrocannabinol, the chemical responsible for marijuana’s euphoric high.
 It might not have been until recent years, however, that you’ve heard of another three-letter acronym derived from the cannabis plant: CBD.

-CBD stands for cannabidiol, and products containing the compound have been exploding in popularity as of late.
+Cannabidiol (CBD) products have been exploding in popularity as of late.
 That newfound fame owes a lot to the long list of reported health benefits associated with CBD oil.
 But what is CBD, exactly?
-And what makes this new cannabis kid on the block so different from medical marijuana and THC?
+And what makes this new cannabis kid on the block so different from medical marijuana plants and THC?